blonn25/intro_to_programming_2026/day6_numpy_and_graphing/day5_numpy_and_graphing.md

        [1.
 0. 0.
 0.]
        [0.
 0. 0.
 1.]

 This matrix has the dimensions ```m x n```, where ```m``` is the length of the DNA sequence and ```n``` the number of unique categories.
 In this case, we have a 6x4 matrix, since our DNA sequence has 6 base pairs and 4 possible categories.
 A value of 1 in any position along axis ```m``` means that the category is represented at that position.
 So, in the top-right position of the matrix, we see a 1.
-This denotes that A is in the first position of sequence.
+This denotes that A is in the first position of the sequence.

        position 1:[1.
 0. 0.
 0.]
        position 2:[0.
 0. 0.
 1.]